inickt/cs4500-wortham/Fish/Planning/referee.md

 2. Accept place penguin messages from the current player if they have unplaced penguins, or move messages otherwise.
 The format of these messages is given in player-protocol.md.
-Failure to give a message in the correct format will result in the player being kicked from the game and their penguins removed from the board.
+Failure to give a message in the correct format or failure to give a message at all within the timeout of 30 seconds will result in the player being kicked from the game and their penguins removed from the board.
    - Process and validate the received message sent from a player according to the rules of Fish.
 If the message is invalid in any